 - Halftime by Bob Buford

 Purchase a journal.
 Call it your Purpose Journal.
 Use it to take notes, write quotes or jot down thoughts that grab you during your reading.
 If you are like me, it is tempting to finish the book quickly and skip the thought-provoking questions at chapter’s end.
 I implore you to do them!
-Fill up a notebook and watch the creativity flow!
+Fill up a notebook and watch the creativity and blessings flow!

 3. Invest in Assessments